Hip Hop Dance Fundamentals

 In time, the street scene moved to more official dance locations, however the competitive nature of hip hop remained.
 Even hip hop classes integrate some form of dancing in their workout routine.

 Over the years, several steps have actually become the most popular, consisting of: pops, chest pops, body rolls, break-dancing, krumping, gliding, tutting, arm wave, windmills, infant freeze and six-step.

-If you wish to find out the basic steps in an enjoyable and appealing way while doing cardio workout, try our Cardio Hip Hop at Fit Downtown San Diego and Fit Solana Beach.
+If you wish to find out the basic steps in an enjoyable and appealing way while doing cardio workout, try our Cardio Hip Hop at Fit Gym Downtown San Diego, Carmel Mountain and bikram yoga and Fit Gym Solana Beach.
 Our experienced trainers will break the steps down to you so you can master them rapidly, while engaging in a full-body workout.
 Pay us a visit today and get your free Fit Pass!